heidelberg-hepml/skatr/README.md

 ## Continuing an experiment
 One often needs to re-run a previous experiment.
 This can be achieved simply from the command line.
 Common examples include:

-- Continuing training a model from a checkpoint:
+- Continuing training from a saved checkpoint:
 ```
 python3 main.py prev_exp_dir=</path/to/prev/exp> warm_start=True -cn <default_config>
 python3 main.py prev_exp_dir=</path/to/prev/exp> warm_start=True warm_start_epoch=30 -cn <default_config>
 ```
-- Rerun evaluation and/or plotting from using a saved model:
+- Repeating evaluation and/or plotting from using a saved model:
 ```
 python3 main.py prev_exp_dir=</path/to/prev/exp> train=False evaluate=False -cn <default_config>
 ```